 The 100 Greatest Songs of the 21st Century...
 So Far (Ranked by Martin Canine)

-Approximately half a year ago, the biggest music magazine in the world, Rolling Stone, released a list called “100 Greatest Songs of the Century - So Far”.
-For future readers, we’re in December 2018 right now, and the century in question therefore is the still young 21st one, which by now started 18 years ago.
-Although still very young, the dawn of a new era could be felt: first downloads, and then streaming took over the markets of the world, some quicker (USA) than others (Austria), hip hop grew to be the chart dominating genre and a subculture called emo left an impact on mainstream culture.
-In the meantime, pop music that used to be a merely danceable genre started interpolating influences of other genres and started dealing with serious subject matter.
-Even though it is debatable whether it makes sense creating a list about the century in such an early state and at such a random year, I think we can agree that enough has happened and enough material has already been released to justify picking favorites.
+Approximately half a year ago, the biggest music magazine in the world, Rolling Stone, released a list called "100 Greatest Songs of the Century - So Far."
+For future readers, we're in December 2018, and the century in question is therefore the still-young 21st century, which began 18 years ago.
+Although still young, the dawn of a new era could be felt: first downloads, then streaming, took over global markets, some faster (USA) than others (Austria).
+Hip hop grew to dominate the charts, and a subculture called emo left a significant impact on mainstream culture.

-With the premise of the list being just fine, the 100 songs Rolling Stone compiled for theirs is… solid, but not great.
-They consulted “artists, producers, critics and industry experts”, and I think that their list is an accurate depiction of pop culture with all important sections covered.
-Rolling Stone is not a subjective blog, their goal is to represent a wider audience, so naturally, they focus on songs that are “great” in the general consensus - either by combined success and public appreciation, or wide acclaim from the press.
-As with previous lists by them, I noticed that whoever they talked to when making the list have a questionable talent for selecting the wrong songs by the right artists.
-In my humble opinion, their number 1 song isn’t even among the best songs by the respective singer.
-Said musician also appears three times on my list, only one of these songs is also among the ones Rolling Stone picked.
-Of course, the list is also America and Great Britain centered, largely leaving out the rest of the world - but would it be fair to criticize that?
-You naturally choose what you have access to, and in almost all parts of the world, the music of the USA and the UK are highly popular, in addition to local celebrities.
-They are the common demeanor, and if Rolling Stone has the mission to find something that’s universally acknowledged, they will have to scrap parts of the world.
+As with previous lists by them, I noticed that whoever contributed to their selections has a questionable talent for choosing the wrong songs by the right artists.
+In my humble opinion, their number one song isn't even among the best by that artist.
+The singer in question also appears three times on my list, though only one of those songs overlaps with Rolling Stone's choices.
+Of course, the list is also centered around the United States and Great Britain, largely ignoring the rest of the world.
+But is it fair to criticize that?
+You naturally choose what you have access to, and in most parts of the world, American and British music is widely popular, in addition to local hits.
+This is the dominant trend, and if Rolling Stone aims to find something universally acknowledged, they will have to exclude some parts of the world.

-Björk feat.
-Thom Yorke - I’ve Seen It All
+- Björk feat.
+Thom Yorke - I've Seen It All

-Eminem feat.
+- Eminem feat.
 Dido - Stan

-Kōji Wada - Target ~akai shōgeki~
+- Kōji Wada - Target akai shōgeki

-Kylie - Your Disco Needs You (Casino Mix)
+- Kylie - Your Disco Needs You (Casino Mix)

-M2M - Mirror Mirror
+- M2M - Mirror Mirror

-R. Kelly - I Wish
+- R. Kelly - I Wish

-Rednex - Spirit of the Hawk
+- Rednex - Spirit of the Hawk

-Robbie Williams - Supreme
+- Robbie Williams - Supreme

-Within Temptation - Deceiver of Fools
+- Within Temptation - Deceiver of Fools

 100. Natasha Bedingfield - Soulmate